Julia Stapleton and Philip Williamson

 The Cecils were at the heart of a tightly-knit aristocratic family connexion with considerable influence in public life during the early twentieth century, straddling the worlds of politics, government and the Church.
 The 3rd marquess of Salisbury was three times prime minister.
 Of his five sons, Lord Cranborne (from 1903 the 4th marquess), Lord Robert Cecil (from 1923 Lord Cecil of Chelwood) and Lord Hugh Cecil (Lord Quickswood from 1941) were Conservative politicians, Lord William Cecil was bishop of Exeter, and Lord Edward Cecil a senior civil servant in Egypt.
 His eldest daughter, Lady Maud, a prominent suffragist, was married to William, 2nd earl of Selborne: he and their eldest son, viscount Wolmer (from 1942 the 3rd earl), were Liberal Unionist politicians.
 The extended cousinhood was similarly powerful: Arthur Balfour, the prime minister, was the 3rd marquess’s nephew, and Charles, 5th earl Grey, a long-term chairman of the Church’s central board of finance, was Selborne’s son-in-law.
 Many of these were prominent lay church people, and served as members of the Church’s representative bodies.
 It has been noted of the interwar Church of England that ‘the effective control of business in the House of Laity’ was in the hands of ‘the Cecil family and their relatives’.[1]

 The course of Henson’s career would have been very different had it not been for his association with the Cecil family.
-As a Fellow of All Souls, he had come to the attention of Lord Salisbury, a fellow of the college from 1853 to 1860.
-Through Salisbury’s recommendation to the Crown of his appointment to a canonry at Westminster, he was able to establish himself as a major figure in the Church, though independently, as he later recalled with marked insistency: ‘… and [from] there I may be said to have made my own way’.[2]
+As a Fellow of All Souls, he had come to the attention of Lord Salisbury, a fellow of the college from 1853 to 1860, through the Layman’s League for Church Defence, which Henson founded and of which Salisbury approved.[2]
+Through Salisbury’s recommendation to the Crown of his appointment to a canonry at Westminster, he was able to establish himself as a major figure in the Church, though independently, as he later recalled with marked insistency: ‘… and [from] there I may be said to have made my own way’.[3]

 As well as at All Souls, Henson also became known to Salisbury at Hatfield House in Hertfordshire, an early residence of Queen Elizabeth I before being rebuilt by Robert Cecil, secretary of state to the queen and later to James I. In 1889, he stayed there as the guest of Salisbury’s second son, Lord William (‘Fish’) Cecil and his wife, Lady Florence.